apache/apisix/doc/plugins/response-write.md

 [中文](response-rewrite-cn.md)
 # response-rewrite

-response rewrite plugin, can set `ccess-Control-Allow-*` series field to support CORS(Cross-origin resource sharing) .
+response rewrite plugin, can set `Access-Control-Allow-*` series field to support CORS(Cross-origin resource sharing) .

+also we can set customized `body` as output content.

 ### Parameters
 |Name    |Required|Description|